SalomePlatform/adao/doc/en/snippets/Background.rst

 Background
   *Required command*.
 The variable indicates the background or initial vector used, previously noted as :math:`\mathbf{x}^b`.
-Its value is defined as a "*Vector*" or a *VectorSerie*" type object.
+Its value is defined as a "*Vector*", "*VectorSerie*" or "*DataFile*" type object.
 Its availability in output is conditioned by the boolean "*Stored*" associated with input.